GollyTicker/new-year-counter/README.md

 # New Year Counter
-Simple New Year Countdown for your next celebration.
+Simple New Year Countdown for your next celebration available online at [swaneet.eu/new-year](https://swaneet.eu/new-year).

 ## Project setup
 ```